 One of my Chinese students, let’s call her Hui, had an IELTS score that would make someone think two people took it.
 She did well on each portion except the speaking, which she bombed.
 Completely.
 For a while, I suspected that she clammed up entirely and didn’t say a word.
 No matter the exact reason, improving speaking skills was her priority.

 Shy by nature, Hui’s affective filter would shoot off the roof whenever she had to speak aloud, even when surrounded by supportive classmates.
 Terrified of making an error, her extensive vocabulary would disappear, her firm grasp on grammar dissipate, and she’d inwardly berate herself over and over until the person conducting the interview would dismiss her.
+Getting past all that wasn’t her only hurdle to jump when it came to improving speaking skills.
 She had another challenge, though.

 Her worldview was sheltered after spending a lifetime studying, her life experiences very narrow, and her opinions on current events non-existent.